tazeek/BullyDetect/README.md

 ## Unsupervised Learning

 The framework used is **Word2Vec Skip-Gram** model.
 The model was trained using comments from the **Reddit** corpus, from **January 2015** to **May 2015**.
 Also, K-Means Clustering was used in conjunction with Word2Vec.
+The skip-gram model is shown below:

+![Skip-gram model][sg-w2v]

 [REDDIT CORPUS LIST](https://archive.org/download/2015_reddit_comments_corpus/reddit_data/)

+## Methods used

+Some of the main methods used are:

+- **Average Words**: The most basic approach.
+Add the feature vectors of words, then divide by the total number of words.
+- **Mean Similarity**: Finding the feature vectors of words that are above a mean cosine similarity.
+This is done by finding the *top-n* words, and averaging their mean similarity.
+This is done word-by-word.
+- **Word Feature**: Using the mean feature of each specific word, provided it is in the model.
+- **Clustering Word Vectors**: Using K-Means Clustering to cluster a group of words together.

+Some of the above methods can be combined using the *TF-IDF* from the Kaggle Dataset

 ## Tools Used